 by Mike Ratliff

-Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
-And above all these put on love, which binds everything together in perfect harmony.
-And let the peace of Christ rule in your hearts, to which indeed you were called in one body.
-And be thankful.
-Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.
-And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.
-(Colossians 3:12-17 ESV)
+12 So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience; 13 bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
+14 Beyond all these things put on love, which is the perfect bond of unity.
+15 Let the peace of Christ rule in your hearts, to which indeed you were called in one body; and be thankful.
+16 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.
+17 Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him to God the Father.
+Colossians 3:12-17 (NASB)

 The number one accusation thrown at those who take up the armor of God and use it in the battle as they are called to do, is that they are full of pride.
 Those who use this fiery dart are equating certainty with pride.
 Extra Biblical revelation should not be used in the battle by God’s warriors.
 Instead, the source of truth that is used is the sword of the Spirit itself, the Word of God.
 Experience is extra-Biblical.
 Man’s teachings, if contrary to the Word of God, are extra-Biblical.
 One’s own private interpretation of Scripture and/or experience is extra-Biblical.